The construction and characterization of MgO transmission dynodes: Results and discussions

 \subsection{Extraction field-enhanced yield}

 The proximity of the emission surface of a tynode to the collector seems to improve the TEY.
 The electric field is estimated to be \SI{2e6}{\V/\m}, which can be increased by using a higher bias voltage between the sample and collector.
 In figure \ref{fig:11a}, the bias voltage is increased to 100 and \SI{200}{\V}.
 There is a small improvement in TEY in both cases.
 However, the effect seems to level off.
 A similar effect was observed in figure \ref{fig:11b} for the membrane with $d=\SI{15}{\nm}$.
-A strong electric field near the emission surface of a tynode can affect (secondary) electron emission.
-In extreme cases, field emission occurs at which electrons are extracted without the need of PEs.
-The field strength is in the order of \SI{1e7}{\V/\cm}.
-Below this region, field-enhanced secondary electron emission can occur in which a PE is needed to initiate SE emission, but the number of SEs is significantly larger than unassisted SE emission \cite{Qin2011}.
-The electric field strength in this experiment is below the region where field-enhanced secondary electron emission occurs.
-However, there is another effect that needs to be considered: the Schottky effect.
-For cathodes, the work function of metals is lowered by the presence of a strong electric field.
-For dielectrics, the Schottky effect is given by:
+A strong electric field near the emission surface of a tynode can have several effects on the (secondary) electron emission: Schottky barrier lowering, field-enhanced electron emission or field emission.
+The latter two effects require relatively large electric fields and are unlikely to occur in this experiment.
+Field-enhanced secondary electron emission is observed for electric field strength between $\SI{6.6e7}{\V/\m}$ and $\SI{2.5e8}{\V/\m}$; a PE is needed to initiate SE emission, but the number of SEs is significantly larger than unassisted SE emission \cite{Qin2011}.
+Above $\SI{2.5e8}{\V/\m}$, field emission occurs at which electrons are extracted without the need of PEs.
+The Schottky effect is known to lower the work function of cathodes due to the presence of a strong electric field.
+For dielectrics, Schottky barrier lowering is given by: